Next Start

 Making History

 When starting at RCR, Liz noticed she was the only woman working in the shop.
-What she didn’t know was that she was the first woman to ever work in the RCR shop in its 50-year history!
+What she didn’t know was that she was the first female car mechanic to ever work in the RCR shop in its 50-year history!

 Getting into the automotive industry makes you strong and independent.
 We definitely need more females in the industry.
 We can do just as much as men.